Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 Change the diaper every time the dog pees.
 Do not leave him wet and in discomfort.

-Many owners find that clipping the hair round the anus makes cleanup easier and that applying napkin ointment to clean skin helps to keep feces off the skin too.
+Many owners find that clipping the hair around the anus makes cleanup easier and that applying napkin ointment to clean skin helps to keep feces off the skin too.

 Unscented baby wipes are also good for cleanup and soiled diapers can be disposed of into baby nappy sacks which are inexpensive and effective at masking smells.